Nasonex Side Effects

 - large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs

 - skin rash

 - unusual tiredness or weakness

-Some side effects of mometasone nasal may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some mometasone nasal side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common